 About this listing

-Original Adobe 1/1 w 2 gas fireplaces on Canyon Rd/ Acequia Madre.
-French windows, skylights, Spanish tile.
+Original Adobe with gorgeous viga ceilings, cute french style windows and 2 gas fireplaces on Canyon Road, across from Patrick Smith Park.
+Spanish tile.
 Queen Size bed w quality bedding.
 Tons of charm.
-40" TV, modern couch/second bed.
-Stacking w/d.
+40" TV with cable., modern couch/second bed including bedding.
+Free WIFI.
+Stacking washer/dryer.
 Courtyard w fruit trees.
 Parking.

 Darling one bedroom Casita on Canyon near Monsignor Patrick Smith Park with 2 gas fireplaces, very ample and equipped kitchen, saltillo tile floors, spanish tile counters/wood cabinets.
 Bedroom has New, natural latex, queen size bed, High thread-count Kirkland sheets, down comforter/pillows.